 Educator & School Staff Support

-Educators in rural Northern Michigan and the U.P. also must have the resources they need to provide the same boundless opportunities to our students as anywhere else in the nation.
+Educators in rural Northern Michigan and the U.P. must have the resources they need to provide the same boundless opportunities to our students as anywhere else in the nation.

 We must recognize all that school faculty and staff do and acknowledge the hard work they have selflessly dedicated to our community.
 The world our students are entering - and currently living in - is complex.
-We must recognize all the fantastic work educators are doing to guide our young people throughout their education journey.
+We must recognize all the fantastic work educators do to guide our young people throughout their education journey.
 We can recognize their efforts through fair contracts, collective bargaining empowerment, and improved compensation.